 There isn’t just ONE of those fish that you could possibly be happy with.
 People just aren’t that special and that individual, I hate to break it to you.

 A huge reason for optimism is that with every day you’re single, you get to know yourself a little better.
-It gives you time to accept yourself and figure out the kind of life you really want to live.
+It gives you time for self-love, to accept yourself and figure out the kind of life you really want to live.

-That means you’ve got a better chance of eventually picking a partner that’s actually right for you in the long term, if and when they come along.
+That means you’ve got a better chance of eventually picking a potential partner that’s actually right for you in the long term, if and when they come along.

 Every day that you’re able to grow lessens your chances of throwing in your lot with the wrong person and getting swept up in a relationship that you wouldn’t get caught up in or seduced by if you were just a little older and wiser.